 In Australia, we're not sold by variety.
 Just buy us as fennel!
 In summer, the small ones are sold as baby fennel.

-We grow easily from seed and are generally planted in early Spring.
-We're a tall plant growing to nearly 2 metres, with fine, green, feathery leaves and a small bulb at the base of the plant.
-Our leaves are used as a flavouring and our bulb is used as a vegetable.
-We're harvested when we're mature by cutting our base from the roots just below our bulb.
+We grow easily from seed and are generally planted in early spring.
+We're a tall plant growing to nearly 2 metres, with green, feathery leaves and a bulb at the base of the plant.
+Our leaves, stems and bulbs are used.
+We're harvested when mature by cutting our base from the roots just below our bulb.

-Select those of us with firm, crisp, pale bulbs with feathery fresh leaves.
+Select those of us with firm, crisp white to pale green bulbs with feathery fresh leaves.

-Refrigerate us in the crisper section.
+Keep us in a recyclable bag in your veggie crisper in the fridge.
 Use within 5 days.

-We're an ancient plant thought to have come from coastal regions around the Mediterranean.
-The Romans used us as a food, as well as a medicine for good health and preventing obesity.
-They cultivated us as a garden herb and we were so widely used that there were few meats seasoned or sauces served without us.
+We're an ancient plant thought to have come from the Mediterranean.
+The Romans used us as a food, as well as a medicine for good health.
+They cultivated us as a garden herb and we were so widely used that there were few types of meat seasoned or sauces served without us.

-The Anglo Saxons also used us as food and medicine.
-To them we were a sacred plant, being one of nine herbs revered in early times.
+The Anglo-Saxons also used us as food and medicine.
+To them, we were a holy plant, being one of nine herbs valued in early times.

 It was not until the Middle Ages, though, that Italians, driven by famine, first used us in cooking.

 Some of our seed was brought out with the First Fleet in 1788, but what happened to it no one knows.
-It wasn't until the 1950's that our popularity increased in Australia due to the immigration of southern Europeans.
+It wasn't until the 1950s that our popularity increased in Australia due to the arrival of Italians and Greeks migrants.

-Here are some fun fennel recipes to try:
+Here are some fun fennel recipes from Sydney Markets for you to try: